 Athlete’s foot is a fairly common fungal infection that, as the name suggests, affects the skin on the feet.
 It presents itself as itchy patches of skin but can also show up as cracked, blistered or peeling areas of skin, redness and even scaling.
 Moist, waterlogged skin is prone to it, as is flaky skin around the heels or sides of the feet.

-What causes it?
+What causes Athlete’s foot?

-Is it serious?
+Is Athlete’s foot serious?

-CALL NOW: 01270 627118
+Call now: 01270 627118

 Alternatively, you can use the link below to book online.